revel/revel.github.io/manual/routing.md

 		...
 	}

-## Star parameters
+## Star *parameters

 	GET    /public/*filepath            Static.Serve("public")

 The router recognizes a second kind of wildcard.
-The starred parameter must be the last element in the path, and it matches all following path elements.
+The starred parameter must be the first element in the path, and matches all remaining path elements.

-For example, in this case it will match any path beginning with "/public/", and its value will be exactly the path substring that follows that prefix.
+For example, in the case above it will match any path beginning with '/public/', and its value will be the path substring that follows the * prefix.

 ## Websockets

 	WS     /hotels/:id/feed       Hotels.Feed

-Websockets are routed in the same way as other requests, using a method identifier of **WS**.
+[Websockets](websockets.html) are routed the same way as other requests with the 'method' identifier of **WS**.

-The corresponding action would have this signature:

-	func (c Hotels) Feed(ws *websocket.Conn, id int) revel.Result {
-		...
-	}

-## Static Serving
+## Static serving

 	GET    /public/*filepath            Static.Serve("public")
 	GET    /favicon.ico                 Static.Serve("public","img/favicon.png")

-For the 2 parameters version of Static.Serve, blank spaces are not allowed between **"** and **,** due to how encoding/csv works.
+For the two parameters version of Static.Serve, blank spaces are not allowed between **"** and **,** due to how encoding/csv works.

 For serving directories of static assets, Revel provides the **static** module,